How to Stop Identifying With Your Thoughts: 10 Proven Strategies to End Cognitive Fusion for Good

 In metacognitive mode, you understand thoughts as cues that require evaluation.
 Learning to operate in metacognitive mode reduces the automatic acceptance of thoughts as facts.

 Research on metacognition shows it plays a vital role in reducing symptoms of obsessive-compulsive disorder and generalized anxiety by helping patients recognize intrusive thoughts as mental events requiring no action.
-This awareness proves particularly powerful for breaking cycles of rumination and worry.

 Start practicing by asking yourself questions about your thinking: “What thought pattern am I noticing right now?”
 “Have I thought this way before?”
 “What evidence supports or contradicts this thought?”.